 For each platform your app runs on, download the corresponding Splunk MINT SDK or plugin:

 Log in to Splunk MINT Management Console and create a project for one variation of your mobile app (a platform and release stage, such as Android/Testing, or iOS/Release).
 You'll get an API key and a line of code to add for that particular platform—copy it to your clipboard:

 Repeat steps 3-4 for each of the mobile apps you want to monitor, creating one project for each platform/release stage combination.

 When you start using your mobile apps, they will begin to send data to the Splunk MINT Data Collector.
 Go back to MINT Management Console and open your mobile app projects.
 You'll start to see data appear in your dashboards in minutes.

-- Use the Splunk MINT App.
+- Contact your sales representative to sign up for the Splunk MINT App.